 Super Bowl MVPs, then and now

-New England Patriots quarterback Tom Brady has a chance to increase his MVP trophy collection when his team faces the Philadelphia Eagles this week in Super Bowl LII.
+New England Patriots quarterback Tom Brady has a chance to increase his MVP trophy collection when his team faces the Philadelphia Eagles on Sunday night during Super Bowl LII.

 Brady won his fourth Super Bowl MVP title in 2017, surpassing Joe Montana’s previous record three with the San Francisco 49ers.